faantam/pulse-docker/README.md

 # Pulse Docker: Docker automation for PulseChain nodes.

-Forked from Eth Docker, a docker automation project for [Ethereum](https://ethereum.org/en/upgrades/) consensus and execution clients.
+Forked from Eth Docker, a simple yet configurable way to run [Ethereum](https://ethereum.org/en/upgrades/) nodes.

 ####  Your donations are greatly appreciated and make a difference.
 Thank you for your support!